Immigrant & Refugee, Cultural Diversity & Ethical Boundaries: Freedom from Stereotypes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the cultural counseling issues grouped under reconciliation.
+-Explain the cultural counseling issues are grouped under reconciliation.

--Explain what is the cause of multicultural client complaints.
+-Explain what is a cause of multicultural client complaints.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."